rust-stuco/lectures/week14/concurrency.md

 Tokio is useful for many projects, but there are some cases where this isn't true.

 * Tokio is designed for IO-bound applications, not CPU-bound
-* Reading many files is the same as a synchronous thread pool
+* Reading many files has similar performance to a synchronous thread pool
     * Operating systems do not provide [stable](https://unixism.net/loti/index.html) asynchronous file APIs
 * Sequential applications / low-concurrency programs
 * It is important to note that Tokio is **NOT** the only asynchronous runtime
-    * Remember that today we are talking about Tokio idioms, which are not necessarily the same as Rust Async idioms

 <!--
+Please remember: today we are talking about Tokio idioms, which are not necessarily the same as Rust Async idioms

 "not stable" is somewhat of an oversimplification of io_uring.
 TLDR a very powerful idea in theory, but in practice lots of security vulnerabilities, unstable APIs, and generally a lot more work needed before it becomes production ready
 -->